mafifafm/pxt-microbit/docs/test/courses/csintro/introduction.md

   * [ ] Croc clip to Headphone jack adapter (http://microbit-accessories.co.uk/)
   * [ ] Copper tape

-* MakeCode for the micro:bit is a free web app: https://makecode.microbit.org
+* MakeCode for the Ragga is a free web app: https://makecode.microbit.org

-Copper tape is inexpensive and super useful in all sorts of maker activities so it’s worth it to get a roll to keep on hand for micro:bit projects.
+Copper tape is inexpensive and super useful in all sorts of maker activities so it’s worth it to get a roll to keep on hand for Ragga projects.
 We use it in [Lesson 9 (Binary Cash Register)](/test/courses/csintro/binary/project).
 You can purchase copper tape from vendors such as Adafruit and Sparkfun.

 By the time you finish this course, you'll have a solid understanding of key computer science concepts that will set you up for future learning.
 Plus, you'll build awesome design skills that can be used in all sorts of future projects, whether you’re creating 3D-printed prototypes or developing apps that solve real-world problems.